Saint-Jean, Haute-Garonne

 Saint-Jean (/fr/; Languedocien: Sent Joan le Vièlh) is a commune in the Haute-Garonne department in southwestern France.

 It is located northeast of Toulouse on the N88 or road of Albi (exit 14 on the peripheral).

 Population

-The inhabitants of the commune are known as Saint-Jeannais.
+The inhabitants of the commune are known as Saint-Jeannais in French.

 Sights

 One of the commune's main points of interest is its historic church.